erlichlab/optogrid/README.md

 ## Purpose

 This repository is to share the hardware design files of OptoGrid with OpenEphys.
+Its license is set to "All Rights Reserved" for now until device distribution begins.